swaptacular/swpt_accounts/protocol.rst

 AD record
 ---------

-Client implementations *that manage creditor accounts*, SHOULD maintain *account data records* (AD records) in their databases, to store accounts' current status data.
+Client implementations *that manage creditor accounts*, MUST maintain *account data records* (AD records) in their databases, to store accounts' current status data.
 The primary key for account data records is the (``creditor_id``, ``debtor_id``, ``creation_date``) tuple. [#adr-pk]_ As a minimum, `AD record`_\s MUST also be able to store the values of ``last_change_ts`` and ``last_change_seqnum``